-- Great tool to improve relationship and maintain contact with existing customers, as well as to introduce new products to them
+- A great tool to improve the relationship and maintain contact with existing customers, as well as to introduce new products to them

-- Makes it easy to expand sales territory as the phone allows you to call local, national and even global prospects.
+- It makes it easy to expand sales territory as the phone allows you to call local, national and even global prospects.